facundomedica/rollinky/readme.md

 ```
 `username/rollinky` should match the `username` and `repo_name` of the Github repository to which the source code was pushed.
 Learn more about [the install process](https://github.com/allinbits/starport-installer).

+## Sequencer

+The sequencer is the centralized-sequencer with modifications to allow adding a Head and a Tail tx to the block.
+The sequencer is responsible of adding the prices to the block.

+## Skip Connect

+### Sidecar

+The sidecar is meant to be ran on an Intel SGX machine in an TEE, it uses a gRPC unary interceptor in order to create a report and send it to the client.

+### Oracle client

+This is a library, which contains modified code from Skip's oracle client, in order to make it possible to receive gRPC trailers that the sidecar populates with the verifiable report.

 ## Learn more

 - [Ignite CLI](https://ignite.com/cli)